benchonaut/tiddly_store/README.md

-!!!
-Tiddlywiki web storage with automatic git upload
+# Tiddlywiki web storage with automatic git upload

+!!
+BE CAREFUL ABOUT store.php , it is not in .gitignore  , so pulling might reset your users

 you would need a file named ".env" with 2 things defined:
 GITURL=